 Also known as Praying Mantis, Praying Mantis Shrimp, Spearing Mantis Shrimp.

-Found around rubble and sandy areas with several burrows to hide in over very shallow coral and rocky reefs.
+Found around rubble and sandy areas with several burrows to hide in, over very shallow coral and rocky reefs.
+Males brighter than females, juveniles yellow.

 They feed on fish and invertebrates.